gdcc/dataverse_tests/README.md

 * `INSTANCE`: Dataverse instance to be tested.
 There are three AUSSDA instances used and configured so far: `dataverse_production`, `dataverse_dv03` and `dataverse_localhost_t550`.

-Set via `.env` files (so far placed in the repo root directory, will move later to private submodule):
+Set via `.env` files (so far placed in the repo root directory, will move later to private submodule.):
+* You can use `.env.sample` as a template
 * `HEADLESS`: Executes Selenium tests with or without browser window opening (by default `true` -> without browser window).
 * `TEST_USER_NORMAL`: User for normal login.
 * `TEST_USER_NORMAL_NAME`: Real name of user normal login.